Skip to content

 gallery.sqlite

-thumbnails/ # mirrored thumbnail derivatives
+thumbnails/ # asset-key-sharded thumbnail derivatives

-previews/ # mirrored preview derivatives
+previews/ # asset-key-sharded preview derivatives

 The database schema includes: